dextr-cloud/dextr-docs/docs/_pages/update-live-look.md

 information in Live Look -- including counts and contact details.

-Similarly, at the time of onboarding your Amazon Connect Instance on to Dextr, an Event Bridge rule was required to send Amazon Connect events to the Kinesis Stream ingested by Dextr.
+Similarly, at the time of onboarding your Amazon Connect Instance on to ConnectPath, an Event Bridge rule was required to send Amazon Connect events to the Kinesis Stream ingested by ConnectPath.
 This ensured both the timeliness of events (such as calls being routed to queue and subsequently answered by an agent) as well as the depth of data in those events (which was provided by the above referenced Lambda Function.